Fabrics: Use Deadstock Fabric Sustainably with maake

 Let’s Promote Sustainable Material

-Find out Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing.
+View our informative blog, Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing.

 Follow our Lead: maakeLess Waste!

-You can help us reduce textile waste in the fashion, patterns and interior design industries by giving the material a second life.
+You can help us reduce textile waste in the fashion, patterns and interior design industries by giving the fabric a second life.
 Prioritise recycling and minimise fabric waste by taking advantage of our maakeLess Fabric Waste initiative:

 Become a Volunteer